mahmoudimus/ac/docs/public/guides/getting-started.md

 server.
 The options for accomplishing this are many, but this example we'll serve the file locally, since our target application is operating locally as well.

-In our case, we'll use Python to serve the current directory containing your `atlassian-connect.json` and `helloworld.html` files.
+In our case, we'll use a simple web server that ships with [Python](http://python.org) to serve the current directory containing your `atlassian-connect.json` and `helloworld.html` files.
 Navigate to that directory and run:

 ````
 python -m SimpleHTTPServer 8000